Fury and Hecla: Parry’s Formidable Arctic Exploration Sisters

 CLICK HERE to read the “Design Dossier” for HMS Erebus, and Acknowledgments

 The Design Dossier: To create my reconstruction and simplified plans, I had to interpret a variety of sometimes contradictory sources.
 This project followed on from the reconstruction of HMS North Star, Franklin search ship, and HMS Ontario historic shipwreck.
 This may only interest a few readers, so I will summarize this research.
 It adds up to a unique perspective on HMS Erebus.
 My starting point was the excellent archival collection of plans held at the National Maritime Museum (NMM), Greenwich.
 My simplified reconstruction omits some frame lines along the midships section for clarity, and because I drew the plans at a small but consistent scale of 1:125.
 A particularly fine set of technical drawings that show the body plans or hull lines exist at the NMM for Erebus sisters Meteor (1823) and Fury.
 These made it possible for me to reconstruct both the overall hull lines, and also the bow and stern elevations and body plans for Erebus.
 Without close adherence to these plans it would be virtually impossible to reconstruct these ships, absent more information from the wreck archaeology.
 Another guide in this reconstruction was the artistic works that Lt.
 Graham Gore [Scott Polar Research Institute item 35195957] and Capt.
 Owen Stanley [National Library of Australia collection item 2484731] created in 1845, as the squadron moved north.
 I am privileging their first-hand observations over certain other technical evidence.
-Gore, as First Lieutenant, would have had direct involvement with readying the vessels for sea in 1845, whereas Stanley had sailed in Terror during the Frozen Straits Expedition, and temporarily accompanied the squadron northwards while commanding HMS Blazer, a steamship towing Erebus.
+Gore, as First Lieutenant, would have had direct involvement with readying the vessels for sea in 1845, whereas Stanley had sailed in Terror during the 1836 Frozen Strait Expedition, and temporarily accompanied the squadron northwards while commanding HMS Blazer, a steamship towing Erebus.
 Gore sent his artistic depictions back for Lady Jane Franklin while the expedition members posted their final letters from Disko Bay, Greenland (Qeqertarsuup tunua).

 2. A distinctive difference in the sterns of the ships is that Erebus always had an upper counter, whereas Terror never had one.
 An upper counter (see below HMS Victory model) is a space traditionally found under the lowest level of lights (windows) on the stern of a vessel, which also often has the nameplate or lettering identifying the ship.
 Developing to its classical appearance in the early 18th century, the design of the upper counter was mostly aesthetic, and made a visual transition to the more concave space of the lower counter (where the ship’s rudder usually enters the stern, and stern chase ports, if they exist, are located):This small feature can be readily seen under the stern windows of Parry’s ships in the illustration of Hecla and Fury at top.
 Terror and her two Vesuvius class sisters (RMG ZAZ5615), by contrast, were more constricted aft and had less deck height in the great cabin, so no upper counter existed under the lights, even when the ship had full, frigate-like stern and quarter galleries.
 Terror lacked the upper counter in 1813, in 1836, and again in 1845, according to the NMM collections of plans, and a variety of depictions.
-The upper counter is documented for Erebus on Meteor and Fury‘s 1823 plans and her own 1839 plans for the Ross mission rebuild.
+The upper counter is documented for Erebus on Meteor and Fury‘s 1823 plans and her own 1839 plans as rebuilt for the James Clark Ross Antarctica mission.

 3. This era saw a lot of experimentation in naval architecture around the stern, to establish the most optimal means of fitting a screw propeller into an existing wooden warship.
-Oliver Lang (the shipwright for the 1845 modifications to both ships) was at the very heart of this innovative furor, and was involved in the design of the stern of revolutionary new types of steam sloops, frigates, and line-of-battle ships, all modified or designed from the ground up to fit the new models of screw propellers.
-I believe, when he came to modify these two veteran exploration ships with new propulsion, he omitted the traditional lower counter design from under the transom/stern galleries of both ships, rounding the tuck up, or carrying the hull planking up to meet the transom timbers.
+Oliver Lang (the shipwright for the 1845 modifications to both ships) was at the very heart of this innovative furor, and was involved in the design of the stern of revolutionary new types of steam sloops, frigates, and line-of-battle ships, all modified or designed from the ground up to fit the new models of screw propellers (please see my subsequent post exploring Lang’s contributions to steam-propelled warship design).
+I believe, when he came to modify these two veteran exploration ships with new propulsion, he omitted the traditional lower counter design from under the transom/stern galleries of both ships, rounding the tuck up, or carrying and uniting the hull planking upwards to meet the transom timbers.
 His 1845 technical drawing for the stern of both ships (RMG ZAZ5683) is an approximation, even when overlaid to produce the June 1845 “green ink” updates on the 1836 Terror plan (RMG ZAZ5672).
 The plan had to work for both ships, which had some significant differences in dimensions and stern post orientation.
 This plan’s inaccuracy can easily be observed when it was traced over to the 1836 Terror plan: The 1845 updates create lines at the level of the ship’s upper rail that have no sheer and terminate hanging in space!
 Those lines are a simple tracing of the left side sectional stern plan from the 1845 technical drawing, not the right side exterior elevation.
 This means they are a sectional view imposed inaccurately over Terror’s 1836 lines, with nothing added about what this all looked like from the outside!
 My interpretation is one of three possible options for the 1845 stern: Round the tuck up to the level of the upper counter in Erebus and the transom/stern galleries in Terror; round the tuck up to the level of the galleries and also remove Erebus’s upper counter; deviate from Lang’s 1845 technical drawing and retain the lower counter in both ships, with Erebus likely also retaining her existing upper counter.
 As I hope I have indicated with linked examples above, the green tracing on the 1836/45 Terror plans are not accurate – but especially not for the larger Erebus!
 Only the wreck archaeology will determine the true dimensions and precise geometry of either ship’s 1845 stern configuration.
 I believe that Lang, familiar with what had happened to Terror’s old-style traditional stern during her 1836 Frozen Straits Expedition ordeal – the near fatal damage to the stern timbers – would have followed his general program of propeller installations, and planked the strongest stern he could have into the two ships- to give the vessels the best chance of not being destroyed by Arctic ice.
-In my plan, I drew in a “quarter badge” element which tails downwards and which would have flanked the original lower counter in Erebus.
+In my plan, I drew in a “quarter fashion piece” element which tails downwards and which would have flanked the original lower counter in Erebus.
 This is a stylistic decision and also allows me to easily pencil in a lower counter dividing line towards the stern post if I end up being wrong!

 ACKNOWLEDGMENTS: We would like to acknowledge the assistance of staff at the National Maritime Museum / Royal Museums Greenwich, as well as HMS Terror expert Dr. Matthew Betts, and Jonathan Moore at the Parks Canada Underwater Archaeology Team, both of whom generously corresponded with me about elements of Erebus’s design over the course of my often-ambling 2022-24 correspondence.
 Their assistance does not imply that they endorse the above interpretations.